Jachu5/jachu5.github.io/_posts/en/posts/2016-01-12-Sonic_pi_en.md

 </p>

 I have been always interested in music, but I've never had success with it.
 I've tried with a couple of instruments (guitar and piano), but my musical ear is noexistent, anyway, I don't give up with music.
-Because of that, a time ago, I started to try with digital audio tools, like [FL Studio](https://www.image-line.com/flstudio/), but again, they require some musical notions which I lack.
+Because of that, a time ago, I started to try with digital audio tools, like [FL Studio](https://www.image-line.com/flstudio/), but again, it requires some musical notions which I lack.

 Recently, by chance, I found [SonicPi](http://sonic-pi.net/), a tool to compose music that we can include inside a group called  [creative coding (https://en.wikipedia.org/wiki/Creative_coding) along with other frameworks such as [Processing](https://processing.org/).
 Creative coding it is a long-lived community which I believe they do one of the most beautiful things you can do with technology; to create experiences instead of functionality.